nalmadi/nalmadi.github.io/_posts/2024-01-31-student-interview-Trey.md

 **Naser: where can people find your app?**

 Trey: You can find my app exclusively on the App Store.
-Feel free to check it out <a href="https://apple.co/3OxrJGw" target="_blank">https://apple.co/3OxrJGw</a>.
+Feel free to check it out [https://apple.co/3OxrJGw](https://apple.co/3OxrJGw).

 **Naser: How did your academic studies at Colby prepare you to take on this project?
 Are there specific courses that you found helpful?**